virtualagc/virtualagc/Tools/ProoferComments/README.md

 in place of ImageMagick, whilst pretending that ImageMagick is what has been installed.
 I don't know of any of this works with GraphicsMagick, and don't care.

+**Note:** You may notice a folder called fontAGC/.
+While this folder does indeed contain a TrueType font created from the characters as printed in AGC assembly listings, that font is not used in any way by this software, and needn't be installed on your system.

 # Usage of ProoferComments.py

 ProoferComments.py requires the files match0.png-match127.png and nomatch0.png-nomatch127.png font-image files described earlier.
 Not all the files need be present, since not all 7-bit ASCII characters appear in AGC printouts.
 The files match127.png and nomatch127.png (typically, solid rectangular blocks) are used in case a character for a missing file is encountered.